Self-host Expense Tracker and set up the monthly workflow.

 3. Create a new month or clone the most recent one.

-4. Open Plan and Edit to pull those recurring transactions into the month.
+4. Open Plan and Edit to add those recurring transactions to the month.

 5. Add one-off entries manually as the month unfolds.